Surgical Technology A.A.S.

 Once accepted to the program, a student must complete each Surgical Technology-specific course (those courses with an AHST) with a minimum grade of ‘C' (80%) in order to continue in the ST program.
 Course grading scales may vary.
 If a student does not pass the required courses, he/she will not be able to continue in the program and will need to apply for readmission.
 If a student is re-admitted, he/she will be required to complete skills labs, AHST 115 and AHST 215, to ensure sterile technique skills are acceptable for patient care.
 A student may take any required course a maximum of two (2) times.
 A student may apply to the program a maximum of two (2) times.

-A student will become a member of the Association of Surgical Technologists (www.ast.org) during the first year in the program.
-A student anticipating program completion will write the National Certification Exam prior to graduation.
+A student will become a member of the Association of Surgical Technologists during the first year in the program.
+A student anticipating program completion will take the National Certification Exam prior to graduation.
 A student who successfully completes the ST program is awarded an A.A.S. degree in Surgical Technology.
 The credential of Certified Surgical Technologist (CST) will be awarded to a student upon passing the National Certification Exam and graduation from the ST program.
-The credential of Certified is awarded by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
+This credential is awarded by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).

 Associate of Applied Science - Surgical Technology